 New Kwacha – same look – three zeros less

 Being back in Lusaka after almost 10 months felt really good.
 After all the travelling there last year, it is a country that I had really come to like.
-My favorite hotel, Taj Pamodzi, was also still the same, with nice food, outstanding service, and that personal touch that makes the stay extra enjoyable.
+My usual hotel, Taj Pamodzi, was also still the same, with nice food, outstanding service, and that personal touch that makes the stay extra enjoyable.

 One thing had changed, though.
 Since the last time I was there, three zeros had been removed from the currency.
 While the Kwacha was previously 5,400:1 against the US Dollar, it is now about 5.4:1.
 Other than the three zeros that are gone, the new notes look identical to the old ones.